Siandfrance/Termkan/README.md

 # Termkan
- A *linux* terminal renderer library in rust
+ A *linux* terminal renderer library in rust.

 # Tests